"Socialism" has turned into a buzzword, thanks to Bernie Sanders

 But wait.
 Don’t the socialist Scandinavian countries achieve high levels of income per capita with limited inequality?
 Doesn’t China, with its one-party socialist/communist political system, outpace the United States?
 No and no.

-, which Denmark, Finland, Norway and Sweden have followed for most of their postwar history, is social democracy, not socialism.
+The Nordic system, which Denmark, Finland, Norway and Sweden have followed for most of their postwar history, is social democracy, not socialism.
 It fosters markets and private entrepreneurship, but with a powerful welfare state providing a strong level playing field.

 China’s mixture of socialist (or communist) political system and state capitalism may have worked well for transforming an agricultural, poverty-stricken economy to an industrial one, but cannot and will not generate the innovations that are the lifeblood of any advanced economy.